 So why would I use this term to talk about innovation?
 Because it is how innovation can—and should—occur in any R&D organization.
 It doesn’t matter if you’re a company, a university, or a government lab, if you’re investing in technology development, Symbiotic Innovation is the best way to do it.

 Bringing Together Spin-Out and Spin-In

 Symbiotic Innovation is the proactive and concerted operation of spin-out and spin-in, recognizing that these are interdependent activities.

-The problem?
-Spin-out and spin-in usually are viewed as two separate activities.
+Too often spin-out and spin-in are viewed as two separate activities.
 You either have something that others need and spin it out to them, or someone else has what you need so you spin it in so you can use it.